-Residential land use and development of new homes can have a great impact on the watershed and the ecology of the riparian area.
+Residential landuse and the development of new homes can have a great impact on the watershed and the ecology of the riparian area.
 Houses require access roads and utility lines that frequently have to cross the stream.
-Homeowners, who love the stream and want to be close to it, may clear trees and shrubs to provide access and views of the stream.
+Homeowners, who also love the stream and want to be close to it, may clear trees and shrubs along the stream to provide access and views of the stream.
 Following this clearing, the stream bank begins to erode, the channel over-widens and shallows.
 The wide, shallow condition results in greater bedload deposition and increases stress on the unprotected bank.
-Eventually stream alignment may change and begin to cause erosion on the property of downstream landowners.
+Eventually stream alignment may change and begin to cause stream migration on the property of downstream landowners.
 Catskill stream banks require a mix of vegetation such as grasses and herbs that have a shallower rooting depth, shrubs with a medium root depth, and trees with deep roots.
-Grasses alone are insufficient to maintain bank stability in steeply sloping streams such as the Stony Clove Creek.
+Grasses alone are insufficient to maintain bank stability in steeply sloping streams such as the West Kill.